 It’s a huge myth that weight training will make women ‘bulk up’ and be huge — actually, it’s so important to lift heavy weights for lean muscle and to burn more calories throughout the day.
 Khloe Kardashian’s trainer explains.

 Protein is your friend people!
-Khloe Kardashian and Kim Kardashian have spoken about their love for Justin’s Almond Butter Packets — the single serving methods are super easy to keep in your purse or car for a healthy snack anytime.
+Khloe Kardashian and Kim Kardashian have spoken about their love for Justin’s Almond Butter Packets — their single serving packet is super easy to keep in your purse or car for a healthy snack anytime.